Protohedgehog/open-research-glossary/glossary.md

 ## Core Definitions underlying Open Research

 * **Open Access (OA) -** Making peer reviewed scholarly manuscripts freely available via the Internet, permitting any user to read, download, copy, distribute, print, search, or link to the full text of these articles, crawl them for indexing, pass them as data to software, or use them for any lawful purpose, without financial, legal or technical barriers other than those inseparable from gaining access to the internet itself.
 The only constraint on reproduction and distribution, and the only role for copyright in this domain, should be to give authors control over the integrity of their work and the right to be properly acknowledged and cited.
-May also refer to theses, books, book chapters, monographs and other content. ([BOAI](http://www.budapestopenaccessinitiative.org/))
+May also refer to theses, books, book chapters, monographs and other content; [Source](http://www.budapestopenaccessinitiative.org/).

-* **Open Data (OD) -** Making data freely available on the public internet permitting any user to download, copy, analyse, re-process, pass them to software or use them for any other purpose without financial, legal, or technical barriers other than those inseparable from gaining access to the internet itself. ([Panton Principles](http://pantonprinciples.org/))
+* **Open Data (OD) -** Making data freely available on the public internet permitting any user to download, copy, analyse, re-process, pass them to software or use them for any other purpose without financial, legal, or technical barriers other than those inseparable from gaining access to the internet itself; [Source](http://pantonprinciples.org/).

 * **Open Educational Resources (OER) -** Making high quality, openly licensed, online educational materials available for sharing, use, and reuse.
-They act as a mechanism for instructional innovation as networks of teachers and learners share best practices. ([Source](http://www.hewlett.org/programs/education/open-educational-resources))
+They act as a mechanism for instructional innovation as networks of teachers and learners share best practices; [Source](http://www.hewlett.org/programs/education/open-educational-resources).

-* **Open Source Software (OSS) -** Availability of source code for a piece of software, along with an [Open Source license](http://opensource.org/licenses/) permitting reuse, adaptation, and further distribution. ([Wikipedia](http://en.wikipedia.org/wiki/Open-source_software))
+* **Open Source Software (OSS) -** Availability of source code for a piece of software, along with an [Open Source license](http://opensource.org/licenses/) permitting reuse, adaptation, and further distribution; [Source](http://en.wikipedia.org/wiki/Open-source_software).

 * **Citizen Science -**

 * **Open Peer Review (OPR) -**

-* **Open Lab Notebooks -**  A concept of blogging about research on a regular basis, such that research notes and data are accumulated and published online as soon as they are obtained. ([Wikipedia](http://en.wikipedia.org/wiki/Open_notebook_science))
+* **Open Lab Notebooks -**  A concept of blogging about research on a regular basis, such that research notes and data are accumulated and published online as soon as they are obtained; [Source](http://en.wikipedia.org/wiki/Open_notebook_science).

 * **Open Materials -**

-## Terms relating scholarly publishing
+## Scholarly publishing

 * **Article Processing Charge (APC) -** A fee charged to the author, creator, or institution to cover the cost of publishing an article, rather than charging the potential reader of the article.
 APCs may apply to both subscription-based and Open Access publications.
-APCs are sometimes charged to authors in order to cover the cost of publishing and disseminating an article in an Open Access scholarly journal. ([Source](http://openaccess.ox.ac.uk/glossary/))
+APCs are sometimes charged to authors in order to cover the cost of publishing and disseminating an article in an Open Access scholarly journal; [Source](http://openaccess.ox.ac.uk/glossary/).

 * **Embargo period -** A length of time imposed on a research output for users who have not paid for access, or do not have institutional access, before it is made freely available.
 Typically refers to peer-reviewed versions of manuscripts.

 * **Legacy publisher -** A publisher that historically has operated primarily on a paywall-basedbusiness model.

-* ** Library-based publishing -** Many academic libraries are now beginning to act as publishers for scholarly works produced in their institutions and elsewhere.
+* **Library-based publishing -** Many academic libraries are now beginning to act as publishers for scholarly works produced in their institutions and elsewhere.
 In some cases, the library works with the university scholarly press to publish works.
 In other cases, the library publishes works independently or separately from the academic press.
 Library-based publishers are often strongly in favor of Open Access; [Source](http://www.librarypublishing.org).

 * **Loginwall -** A barrier that prevents access by requiring users to register and login to a service, without asking for money to unlock access.